Vortex Viper HD 8x42 Review

 Close Focus Range

-Our team tested the close focus range of the Viper at 6.3 feet, which is slightly lower than the manufacturer-specified 6.0 feet, but also on the better side of the average recorded for the entire test group.
-In day-to-day use, it's very unlikely you're going to want to focus on anything closer than 6.5 feet unless you're lucky enough to have a butterfly land on your shoe or a hummingbird hover near you.
+We tested the close focus range of the Viper at 6 feet, which is spot on with the manufacturer's claimed focus range but also on the better side of the average recorded for the entire test group.
+In day-to-day use, it's very unlikely you're going to want to focus on anything closer than a few arm lengths unless you're lucky enough to have a butterfly land on your shoe or a hummingbird hover near you.

 Should You Buy the Vortex Viper HD 8x42?

 You can easily spend multiple paychecks on a premium pair of binoculars, and they'll likely look fantastic.
-However, the Vortex Viper HD 8x42 earned an Editors' Choice award for offering an experience similar to those very high-priced models at a fraction of the price.
-Yes, that fraction is still a relatively large number, but if you're looking for high-quality optics, we think you will not only be very pleased with these binoculars, but recognize as our test team and editorial staff has, that the Viper HD offers buyers one of the best values available on the market today.
+However, the Vortex Viper HD 8x42 earned a top spot for offering an experience similar to those very high-priced models at a fraction of the price.
+Yes, that fraction is still a relatively large number, but if you're looking for high-quality optics, we think you will not only be very pleased but recognize, as we have, that the Viper HD offers buyers one of the best values available on the market today.

 What Other Binoculars Should You Consider?

-Though we love the Vortex Viper, we understand that it's still outside of some folks' budgets.
-For a less expensive but still impressive pair of binoculars, check out the Nikon Monarch M5 8x42.
-They offer great performance that may not be on par with the Vipers but is essentially the next best product on our list for an even more approachable price.
-Just behind the Monarch M5 was the Vortex Diamondback HD 8x42, which also uses Vortex's HD glass but costs less than half the price of the Viper, and if you happen to like the superior ergonomics of the Vortex line of products that we tested, then the Diamondback HD is well worth your consideration.
+Though we love the Vortex Viper, we understand that it's still outside of some budgets.
+For a slightly less expensive but still impressive pair of binoculars, check out the Nikon Monarch M7 10x42.
+These are nearly equal in overall performance and have exceptional ease of adjustment at an approachable price.
+At around half a grand, the Monarch M7s may not be for the budget user.
+For that, Vortex offers its next tier down from the Vipers in the Vortex Diamondback HD 8x42, which also uses Vortex's HD glass but costs less than half the price of the Viper.
+If you like the superior ergonomics of the Vortex line of products we tested, then the Diamondback HD deserves your serious consideration.